buutoregu/buutoregu.github.io/_posts/2019-08-20-SimpsonsSQLProblems.md

 * Be aware that a record in the “script_lines” table can contain multiple instances of “d’oh” and we want to count all of them.
 For instance, if Homer says “d’oh, d’oh, d’oh” in one “script_lines” record then that counts as 3 “d’oh,” not 1.

-* Specifically, count all instances of the substring **‘annoyed grunt’** in the “raw_text” field **AND** all instances of the substring **‘doh’** in the “normalized_text” string (recall that ‘annoyed grunt’ in the “raw_text” field represents a ‘doh’).
+* Count all instances of the substring **‘annoyed grunt’** in the “raw_text” field **AND** all instances of the substring **‘doh’** in the “normalized_text” string (recall that ‘annoyed grunt’ in the “raw_text” field represents a ‘doh’).

-* Just to be crystal clear, if a record has 1 instance of ‘annoyed grunt’ in “raw_text” and 1 instance of ‘doh’ in “normalized_text” then that record counts as 2 total.
+* For example, If a record has 1 instance of ‘annoyed grunt’ in “raw_text” and 1 instance of ‘doh’ in “normalized_text” then that record counts as 2 total.

 * Output should include the **season**, **episode number within the season**, **episode title**, **location**, and **‘doh counter’** for each of the 100th, 200th, and 300th occurrences.